RyanKopa/redditBullyDetection/README.md

 Required packages: numpy, pandas, sklearn (jupiter notebook for .ipynb)

 The redditBullies.py script was my first model developed using csv files I downloaded from the kaggle hosted Reddit SQL database.
-I used a decission tree classifier model to determine whether a post was considered bullying or not (using its controversiality metric).
+I used a decision tree classifier model to determine whether a post was considered bullying or not (using its controversiality metric).
 This resulted in a roughly __53%__ accuracy (*yay for beating random guessing!*).